20 min read

 This article will break down for you the different categories of automation solutions, and how they compare to one another, so that you can learn for yourself what folder-gluer packer is best for you.

-Should I go with manual packing or a fully-auto packer?
+Should I go with manual packing help/aid or a fully-auto packer 🤔?

 And the answer is that there are more than those two options.

-In fact, manual packing and fully-auto packers are the two opposite ends of the range/spectrum of automation, but there are other solutions in between those two that many companies shy away from mentioning.
+In fact, manual packing and fully-auto packers are the two opposite ends of the range/spectrum of automation, but there are many other solutions in between those two that most companies shy away from mentioning.

-Automation solutions fall into 4 categories: Manual, Semi-Auto, Auto and Full-Auto.
+Automation solutions fall into 4 categories: Manual packing, Semi-Automated packing, Automated packing and Fully-Automated packing.

 And those categories are defined on the basis of the level (or scope) of automation offered by that specific category.

-Before we explain the difference, it is important for you to know that the definitions of those categories are our own definitions and not dictionary definitions.
+Before we explain the difference between those 4 levels of automation, it is important for you to know that the definitions of those categories are our own definitions and not dictionary definitions.

 They are always relative to what happens after the folder-gluer.

-That said, those 4 categories are the “informally accepted” industry-standard categories that group the different types of folder-gluer packer (or automation) solutions.
+That said, those 4 categories are the “informally accepted” industry-standard categories that group the different types of folder-gluer packers (or automation solutions).

 Makes sense?
 Let’s dive right in!